With a myriad of augmented reality apps in the market, read this blog post to read about the best AR Code apps for 2021!

 But, most companies have not harnessed the power of augmented reality since the troubleshooting is considered complex.
 However, thanks to QR Codes, the technology can be experienced by everyone with the ease of their smartphones.

-With several apps present in the market for various use-cases, let’s take a look at the three best AR apps that leverage the power of QR Codes –
+With several apps present in the market for various use-cases, let’s take a look at the four best AR Code apps that leverage the power of QR Codes –

 Amazon recently launched its own augmented reality app that uses QR Codes on its shipping boxes to unlock its features for Halloween.
 The app called Amazon Augmented Reality (AAR) introduces interactive, shareable augmented reality experiences.